-NYC Midnight Microfiction Challenge Competition, 2020 Submission.
-Results are currently pending.
+NYC Midnight Microfiction Challenge Competition, 250 words, 2020 submission.

 Alexandra and Drew stroll across the Charles Bridge, hand in hand.
 They stop beside the Madonna statue and look at Prague.

 “Did you think about what I said?”
 Alexandra asks.

 Drew grimaces.
 “I did.
 I still don’t think it’s a good idea.”